Course

 The course takes you through the historic Palisades and up Route 9W.
 After the initial 10 miles in northern New Jersey, you continue cycling north in New York State along tree lined roads, rolling hills, and speedy flats, at times so close to the banks of the historic Hudson river that you can reach out and touch it.

-The climbing begins in earnest at Bear Mountain, where the medium course participants finish their day on the beautiful summit, and where the entire Hudson Valley is on display.
-Long course riders continue the race over several challenging climbs while winding through picturesque Rockland County back to the Palisades and with 2 miles to go tackle the final climb to the finish line in Fort Lee.
+The climbing begins in earnest at Mott Farm Road.
+Gate Hill and Cheesecote are the named ones but there are several others.
+Winding through picturesque Rockland County you will then get back to the Palisades.
+With two miles to go tackle the final climb to the finish line in Fort Lee.

 THE FINISH